 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
-Include: 2015 undergraduate class: all students who started at your institution as first- time only loans made to students who borrowed while enrolled at your institution.
+Include: 2016 undergraduate class: all students only loans made to students who borrowed while enrolled at your institution.

 co-signed loans.